Although the Master's Degrees may be organized into modules, each of the subjects or courses that make up them will be independently graded.

 No individually based academic certificates may be issued until the corresponding Official Grades Records, in original format, have been filed by the Student Administration Office staff.

-It is advisable to consult the Academic and Enrolment Calendar in order to find out about the stipulated periods involving the sealing of Official Grades Records which are set from year to year.
+It is advisable to consult the Academic and Administrative Calendar in order to find out about the stipulated periods involving the sealing of Official Grades Records which are set from year to year.

 Applications concerning the Reappraisal of Examinations